-Each student in the BLC carries a caseload of approximately eight clients.
-Matters are assigned at the beginning of each semester; generally six of the matters involve existing clients whose matters are in process and at least one new client matter.
-Licensed attorneys supervise all student work and are available for questions.
-Students are required to exercise professional judgment and serve as advocates and counselors to their clients.
-In addition, students must be willing to think in a big picture way, as problems may require the student to draw from more than one area of law.
+Each law student in the BLC carries a caseload of active clients, prospective new client matters from intakes, and a business law project.
+All clients, new matters and projects are assigned at the beginning of each semester.
+Generally, the matters involve existing clients whose matters are in process and one or more new client matters.
+Faculty, who are licensed attorneys supervise all student work and are available for questions.
+Law students are required to exercise professional judgment and serve as advocates and counselors to their clients.
+In addition, law students must be willing to think in a big picture way, as challenges may require the student to draw from more than one area of law.

 The BLC is committed to educating effective business lawyers and allowing students to explore the legal context in which businesses operate.
 There is no substitute for experience and client interaction.
 Come join us and let us teach you how to be a transactional attorney.

-PLEASE NOTE: Applications are closed for Fall 2023 and Spring 2024.
-Please email the Business Law Clinic at firstname.lastname@example.org with any questions.
+PLEASE NOTE: Applications open for Fall 2024 and Spring 2025.
+Please email the Business Law Clinic at email@example.com with any questions.

 - Business Law Clinic I

 - Office Hours

 Students enrolled in the Business Law Clinic and Seminar and in Business Law Clinic II must provide 3 hours per week of client matters and projects per credit hour.

 Transactional Law JD Certificate

 The Center for Business Law sponsors Loyola's JD Certificate in Transactional Law.
 This certificate provides you with the valuable training and experience to be successful in firms of all sizes and in various corporate law settings.